UselessPickles/ts-stopwatch/README.md

 ## Is TypeScript required?

-No. The `ts-stopwatch` NPM package includes both a standard NPM module and ES6 module.
+No. The `ts-stopwatch` NPM package includes both a standard NPM/CommonJS module and a ES module.
 The included TypeScript type definitions are just a bonus.
 Source maps are also included.

 ## Installation